 The landlord sent the bailiffs round, can you believe that?
 I always find his money in the end, there was no need for that.

 But he just so happened to send the bailiff round when Mr Elffe had come to pick up his new shoes.
 I was so embarrassed.
 I tried to keep the conversation quiet, get the bailiff out as quick as I could so I didn’t keep Mr Elffe waiting.

 Mr Elffe does not like to be kept waiting.

 “Look, just tell Tony I’ll have his money next week,” I hissed.

 “Tony says it’s full cash now or you’re out on the street.”

 Mr Elffe stood up slowly.
 His energy filled the room.
 He was much shorter than the bailiff, but he seemed to loom over the huge man.
 He looked pointedly at the bailiff and then jerked his head toward the door.

 “Yes sir, Mr Elffe,” the bailiff stuttered, scuttling out of the tiny shop.

 After all, it’s a very bad idea to displease Mr Elffe.

-If you want to find out exactly why it’s a very bad idea to displease Mr Elffe, and read fresh new takes on Hansel and Gretel, Cinderella, Red Riding Hood, and Snow White and get lost in the dark woods, you can buy or borrow Once Upon a Twisted Fairytale for your kindle here, or get yourself a paperback copy on amazon here.
+If you want to find out exactly why it’s a very bad idea to displease Mr Elffe, and read fresh new takes on Hansel and Gretel, Cinderella, Red Riding Hood, and Snow White and get lost in the dark woods, you can buy or borrow Once Upon a Twisted Fairytale for your kindle on amazon here, or get yourself a paperback copy on amazon here.
 Or you can